sladg/nextjs-lambda/README.md

 Simply call `@sladg/next-lambda shipit` on any branch and be done.

-# TODO

-- Explain scripts used for packaging Next app,
-- Add CDK examples on how to set it up,
-- Export CDK contruct for simple plug-n-play use,
-- Use lib/index.ts as single entry and export all paths/functions from it (including zip paths).
-- Consider using \*.svg, \*.png, \*.jpeg etc. as routing rule for Cloudfront to distinguish between assets and pages.
-- Add command for guessing version bumps from git commits & keywords, existing solutions are horendously huge, we just need a simple version bumping.

 # Disclaimer

 At this point, advanced features were not tested with this setup.
 This includes: